open-resources/dash_curriculum/_sources/part2/chapter6.md

 df2.head()
 ```

 - In the .csv file used, the data has some different column separators: '|?|'.
 With the "sep" argument, we have defined which characters should be considered field separators.
-We used the the backslash " \ " as an escape character in order to properly interpret the field separator.
+(We used the the backslash " \ " as an escape character in order to properly interpret the field separator).
-- We've also customised the columns to be uploaded, we selected a subset of all columns in the file, using the "usecols" argument.
+- We have also selected a subset of columns to be uploaded, with the "usecols" argument.

 ```{figure} ../part2/ch6_files/data02.JPG
 ---